Synerty/peek-mobile-theme/docs/title_bar/title_bar.rst

 Looks Classes
 -------------

-The App Navigation looks classes are found in the :file:`_app_navigation.scss`.
+The Title Bar looks classes are found in the :file:`_title_bar.scss`.

 Buttons :code:`.btn`
 ````````````````````

-The :code:`.btn` class dictates the style and size of all the buttons in the Navigation
+The :code:`.btn` class dictates the style and size of all the buttons in the Title Bar.
-Bar.
-These buttons are unique to the App Navigation.
+These buttons are unique to the Title Bar.

 Examples